kylepickering/taco-core/README.md

 taco-core
 =========

-The beef inside of Taco Spin - World Famous™
+The Beef Inside of Taco Spin - World Famous™